elfedy/blog/source/articles/2017-10-02-asynchrounous-programming-part-1.html.markdown

 If you want to work in web development, mastering how asynchronous things are handled in JavaScript is a must.
 I had a tough time understanding asynchronous programming.
 Not because it is a complex concept, but because I did not find a good place that puts it all together in a simple way.
 Here’s my humble attempt to do that.
 My idea is to introduce it small example after small example.
 Let’s start with some generalities.

 ### General Definitions
 JavaScript is single threaded but has a non blocking Input/Output (I/O) stream.
 What single threaded means is that it can only process one thing at a time.
-What non blocking I/O means is that whenever our JS program sends information to the outside world (makes an HTTP request, asks for information in a Database, etc), it never waits for a response to resume execution of the rest of the program.
+What non blocking I/O means is that whenever our JS program sends information to the outside world (makes a HTTP request, asks for information in a Database, etc), it never waits for a response to resume execution of the rest of the program.
-JavaScript also has the ability to listen to events from the outside world, such as when a page is loaded, a timer ends, a DOM element is clicked or a response from an HTTP request arrives.
+JavaScript also has the ability to listen to events from the outside world, such as when a page is loaded, a timer ends, a DOM element is clicked or a response from a HTTP request arrives.
 If we want to do something when that event occurs, we need to associate it with a function that will be called when that event is received.
 This function is know as “callback”.

 #### The Event Loop
 As I said before, JavaScript can only execute one thing at a time.
 However, an event can happen anytime.
 In particular, one or several events can arrive when the interpreter is still executing some other instruction.
 That’s why the JS engine needs some sort of algorithm to handle the execution of things.
 This algorithm is called the Event Loop, and it basically consists in JS behaving the following way: